akshoku/price_reg/README.md

-# price_reg
-Bengaluru House Price Prediction.
+# Bengaluru House Price Prediction.
 Regression problem.

 # Business Use:
 A company can use this model to predict what should be the approximate price of the house in question if a customer wants to sell or buy a house.